richmahn/en_tn/phm/front/intro.md

 #### Does this letter approve of the practice of slavery? ####

-Paul instructed Onesimus to return to his former master.
-But that did not mean Paul regarded slavery as an acceptable practice.
-Instead, Paul was more concerned with people serving God no matter the circumstances they were in.
+Paul sent Onesimus back to his former master.
+But that did not mean Paul thought slavery was an acceptable practice.
+Instead, Paul was more concerned with people serving God in whatever situation they were in.

 #### What does Paul mean by the expression "in Christ," "in the Lord," etc.? ####

 Paul meant to express the idea of a very close union with Christ and the believers.
-Please see the introduction to the Book of Romans for more details about this kind of expression.
+See the introduction to the Book of Romans for more details about this kind of expression.

 ## Part 3: Important Translation Issues ##

 #### Singular and plural "you" ####

 In this book, the word "I" refers to Paul.
-Also, the word "you" is almost always singular and refers to Philemon.
+The word "you" is almost always singular and refers to Philemon.
 The two exceptions to this are 1:22 and 1:25.
 There "you" refers to Philemon and the believers that met at his house.
 (See: [[rc://en/ta/man/translate/figs-exclusive]] and [[rc://en/ta/man/translate/figs-you]])